QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## Card money transfer {#cards}

-Makes money transfer to Visa, MasterCard, or MIR credit cards.
-To make sure you choose the correct identifier, check [provider ID by card number](#card_check) first.
+Transfers money to Visa, MasterCard, or MIR credit cards.

 <span style="font-weight:bold;color:red;">Money transfers to Visa and MasterCard cards issued by foreign banks are suspended due to restrictions from the payment system</span>.